 Loras College relief pitcher Emily Reilly (1-3) suffered the loss, yielding six runs (three earned) on three hits and three walks in two-thirds of an inning.

 UW-Oshkosh starting pitcher Bailey Smaney suffered the complete-game loss despite giving up just two runs (one earned) on five hits.
-Smaney (2-1), who allowed her first runs of the season after 11 scoreless innings across her first two starts, now owns a 0.41 earned run average on the year.
+Smaney (2-1) allowed her first runs of the season after 11 scoreless innings across her first two starts.

 The Titans opened the scoring in the second inning after Menting came in to score from third base on a fielding error with two outs.

-The Duhawks knotted the score at 1 in the third inning after a sacrifice fly from Lentine plated Madison Franks, who reached first base via an error to lead off the frame.
+The Duhawks tied the score at 1 in the third inning after a sacrifice fly from Lentine plated Madison Franks, who reached first base via an error to lead off the frame.

 UW-Oshkosh remains in Iowa to play a doubleheader at Wartburg College on Sunday (March 24) in Waverly.